agoose77/phd-thesis/content/2100-nuclear-models.md

 :width: 300px
 :align: center

 Schematic diagram of the convergence of different HF trial wave-functions to local minima with distinct quadrupole moments {math}`Q` corresponding to a deformed isomer and subsequent fissioning of the nucleus.
-Figure taken from {cite:ps}`greiner_nuclear_1996`.
+Figure taken from Ref. {cite:ps}`greiner_nuclear_1996`.
 :::

 %TODO: mention core polarization (greiner_nuclear_1996)